 If you apply before 3 p.m.
 Pacific Time Monday through Friday, you should receive your EIN through email the same day.
 However, you’ll need to allow up to two weeks for the Internal Revenue Service to update its permanent records with your new EIN before using it to make tax payments, file electronic returns or use any tax identification number matching services.

 Enjoy convenience, security, and speed by using IRS EIN Tax ID Filing Service to complete your EIN number application.
-Our online interface includes easy-to-understand instructions, and our customer service team is here to help when you need it.
+Our online interface includes easy-to-understand instructions, and our support team is here to help when you need it.
 Get a new or different business EIN number for your business, church-controlled organization, nonprofit, trust or for a deceased individual’s estate with IRS EIN Tax ID Filing Service today.